-This study aims to find out if health questionnaires are an acceptable way of collecting health information for long-term conditions (LTCs) in primary care.
+This study aims to find out whether health questionnaires are an acceptable way of collecting health information for long-term conditions (LTCs) in primary care.
 The six LTCs are asthma, COPD, diabetes, epilepsy, heart failure and stroke.

 Patient-reported outcome measures (PROMs) were developed over 30 years ago in the form of short self-complete questionnaires to find out more about aspects of health of most concern to people.
 PROMs are increasingly used in clinical trials and from 2009 in the NHS to assess health outcomes of some elective surgical procedures.
 Their role as a health outcome measure for long-term conditions is likely to be more complex and needs to be assessed.

-A sub-sample will be invited to participate in a short interview about the idea of completing a PROMs questionnaire.
-A total of 55 interviews with patients will be conducted to identify barriers to completing PROMs.
+A sub-sample of individuals will be invited to participate in a short interview about the idea of completing a PROMs questionnaire.
+A total of 55 patient interviews will be conducted to identify barriers to completing PROMs.
 Additionally, 30 professional stakeholders (such as GPs, senior PCT and SHA staff) will be interviewed about their views on the value of using PROMs to measure outcomes in primary care.
 Information on the resources necessary for collecting PROMs data will include costs associated with mailing the survey and NHS primary care staff time.
 Finally, the project will attempt to work with some practices to find ways of improving response rates, for example, from those with poorer health status.

 The results of this pilot, together with some estimation of costs, will inform Department of Health decisions about whether PROMs are an acceptable way of involving the public and measuring health outcomes of the NHS on a large, national scale in individuals with one of these conditions.
-Finding from this pilot will enable the Department of Health to decide whether PROMs can be more generally rolled out to engage the public in the assessment of quality of health care services for long-term conditions.
+Findings from this pilot will enable the Department of Health to decide whether PROMs can be more generally rolled out to engage the public in the assessment of quality of health care services for long-term conditions.